aws-samples/amazon-dynamodb-labs/content/relational-migration/data migration/index4.en.md

 The script assumes you want a two-part primary key of Partition Key and Sort Key, found in the two leading columns.

 In case you want a Partition Key only table, you could specify this like so.

 ```bash
 ./migrate.sh vCustOrders 1
 ```

+But don't run this command, because if you do, the S3 Import will fail as you already have a table called vCustOrders.
+You could create another view with a different name and import that, or just delete the DynamoDB table from the DynamoDB console before attempting another migration of vCustOrders.

 However, this is not advisable since this particular dataset is not unique by just the first column.

 ![View output](/static/images/relational-migration/view_result.png)